quarkgluant/docker-pamp/README.md

 5. Checkout your website at `127.0.0.1`

+6. Checkout your DB with phpMyAdmin at `localhost:8081`

 # Initializing a database

 SQL files inside the `mysql` directory will be executed on docker-compose up (with some caveats).
 This is particularly useful to create an initial database and/or tables.
+If you want to use another db's name (other than Camagru), modify the environment in docker-compose.yaml